CRISTAL-3DSAM/InterFormer/InterFormer-SBU/README.md

 ```

 Visuals are stored in to folders :
-	- visual for comparison with the ground truth (left GT, right generated.
+- "visual" for comparison with the ground truth (left GT, right generated.
 In blue the action, in the other color the reaction)
-	- visual single for only the motion generated with InterFormer (in blue the action, in red the reaction)
+- "visual_single" for only the motion generated with InterFormer (in blue the action, in red the reaction)